Things to do in Colombo

 Dehiwala Zoological Garden

 Colombo's zoo has a fine collection of animals, birds, reptiles and fish from all over the world but, in particular, showcases the fauna of the island.
 The complex includes an aquarium, displaying more than 500 varieties of aquatic life.
-There is also a walk-through aviary, reptile enclosure and butterfly park.
+There's also a walk-through aviary, reptile enclosure and butterfly park.
 One of the most popular attractions at the zoo is the daily elephant show, which takes place at about 5.15pm.
 Another favourite feature is the sea lion show, which is great fun for kids.
 Animals in the park include hippos, flamingos, kangaroos, lemurs, monkeys, orangutans, leopards, lions, otters, raccoons, rhinos, giraffes and tigers.
 The zoo has a good selection of animals and receives great reviews from some visitors, and also places an emphasis on animal conservation and welfare.

 Adam's Peak photo